What is the Neighbourhood Small Grants Program?

 Who can apply?

-- Grants are for groups of neighbours or residents only; Formal organizations/societies are not eligible
+- Grants are for groups of neighbours or residents only; registered organizations and businesses are not eligible to apply.

 What can you do with the small grants?